-Board-certified in cardiology, internal medicine, nuclear medicine and holistic medicine, Dr. Guarneri is the founder and the medical director of the Scripps Center for Integrative Medicine.
+Dr. Guarneri is Board-certified in cardiology, internal medicine, nuclear medicine and holistic medicine, President of the American Board of Integrative Holistic Medicine and is Senior Advisor at Atlantic Health for the Center for Well Being.
 Dr. Guarneri was an English Literature major as an undergraduate at New York University.
 Her medical degree is from SUNY Medical Center in New York, where she graduated number one in her class.
 Dr. Guarneri served her internship and residency at Cornell Medical Center, where she later became chief medical resident.
 She served cardiology fellowships at both New York University Medical Center and Scripps Clinic.
-She is a fellow member of the American College of Cardiology, Alpha Omega Alpha, the American Medical Women’s Association.
+She is a fellow member of the American College of Cardiology, Alpha Omega Alpha, and the American Medical Women’s Association.

 Dr. Guarneri founded the Scripps Center for Integrative Medicine and served as Medical Director for 15 years.
 She began her career at Scripps Clinic as an attending in interventional cardiology, where she placed thousands of coronary stents.
 Recognizing the need for a more comprehensive and more holistic approach to cardiovascular disease, she pioneered the Scripps Center for Integrative Medicine where state-of-the-art cardiac imaging technology and lifestyle change programs are used to aggressively diagnose, prevent and treat cardiovascular disease.

 Dr. Guarneri is the author of The Heart Speaks, a poignant collection of stories from heart patients who have benefited from integrative medicine approaches.
 The Heart Speaks and her clinical work have been featured on NBC Today and PBS’s To the Contrary and Full Focus.
 Her work was also featured in a two-part PBS documentary, The New Medicine.